praveenjayakody/wijets/Moviewer/README.md

 Project originally coded in VB.NET 2005 Express.
 Download the Moviewer binaries (the referenced xButton.dll and WMPlayer Interop DLLs) <a href="http://getfreestuff.zxq.net/WiJets/pHosPhine/dev.htm" target="_blank">at official Moviewer Dev page</a>
+BTW you can browse the source of xButton.NET <a href="https://github.com/Praveen-neXus/XUI/tree/master/xButton.NET">here</a>

 TODO
 =====